anablock/nextjs-dashboard-template/README.md

 4. Update the table to reflect the search query.

 "use client" - This is a Client Component, which means you can use event listeners and hooks.

+Page components accept a prop called searchParams, so you can pass the current URL params to the <Table> component.

+### When to use the useSearchParams() hook vs. the searchParams prop?

+You might have noticed you used two different ways to extract search params.
+Whether you use one or the other depends on whether you're working on the client or the server.

+* <Search> is a Client Component, so you used the useSearchParams() hook to access the params from the client.
+* <Table> is a Server Component that fetches its own data, so you can pass the searchParams prop from the page to the component.

+As a general rule, if you want to read the params from the client, use the useSearchParams() hook as this avoids having to go back to the server.

+## Debouncing

+Debouncing is a programming practice that limits the rate at which a function can fire.
+In our case, you only want to query the database when the user has stopped typing.

+Debouncing is a great way to improve the performance of your application by reducing the number of times a function is called.
+It's especially useful when working with input fields, as it prevents the function from being called on every keystroke.

+#### How Debouncing Works:

+Trigger Event: When an event that should be debounced (like a keystroke in the search box) occurs, a timer starts.
+Wait: If a new event occurs before the timer expires, the timer is reset.
+Execution: If the timer reaches the end of its countdown, the debounced function is executed.